wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-threat-remediate/includes/configure-protect-detect.md

 - An example impersonation of the domain contoso.com is ćóntoso.com.
 - An example impersonation of the user michelle@contoso.com is michele@contoso.com.

 An impersonated domain might otherwise be considered legitimate (registered domain, configured email authentication records, etc.), except its intent is to deceive recipients.
-In the Microsoft Defender for Office 365 anti-phishing policy, you can configure a set of users to protect, domains to protect, actions for protected users (such as redirect messages or sending to junk folders), safety tips, trusted senders and domains and more.
+In the Microsoft Defender for Office 365 anti-phishing policy, you can configure a set of users to protect, domains to protect, actions for protected users (such as redirect messages or sending to junk folders), safety tips, trusted senders, and domains and more.
 These settings are exclusive to Microsoft Defender for Office 365 anti-phishing.
 Anti-spoofing settings are also included in Microsoft Defender for Office 365 anti-phishing policies.

 ![Anti-phishing policy](../media/anti-phishing-policy.png)